davenaylor/postie/readme.txt

 those old posts.
 If you don't have any such posts, then you can safely delete them.

+= How can I get rid of stupid stuff my e-mail provider adds to my messages? =

+To strip off stuff that they add at the beginning of a message, start your post with :start

+To strip off stuff that they add at the end of a message, end your post with :end

 == History ==
 * 1.3.testing (2009.06.xx)
   * Now using default wordpress image and upload handling, which means: